codex-wraith/Maganalysis_Backend/FIX_SUMMARY.md

    - Used import aliases (`import app as main_app`) to avoid conflicts
    - Replaced global references with function-scoped imports
    - Moved all MCP-related imports to registration functions

+5. **Fixing method parameter inconsistencies**:
+   - Removed `http_session` parameter from calls to `get_intraday_data`
+   - Kept `http_session` parameter for methods that explicitly accept it
+   - Relied on the internal HTTP session of MarketManager where needed

 ## Files Modified